sen-tou/stvbyr-tech/content/blog/some-advise-for-clean-code-to-become-a-great-developer.md

 For the coding examples I am using TypeScript.

-So here are (x) things that I believe you should know and expect.
+So here are (x) things that I believe you should know to become a great developer.

-## You get better if you actually code yourself
+## You Get Better If You Actually Code

 This is kind of obvious right?

 But with youtube and course platforms it is easy to distract yourself.
 Tutorial hell is a thing.

-Watching many many videos and reading blogs can help you.
+Watching videos and reading blogs can help you.
 In addition though you have to use what you've seen in a real project.

 The best way to do this is to always start small.
 Make a todo app!